 How Well You Adhere to Your Doctor’s Instructions

 Believe it or not, there’s a method to your orthodontist’s madness.
-When Dr. Patel tells you not to eat crunchy foods or play sports without a mouthguard, it’s not because he doesn’t want you to have any fun — it’s because he wants your braces treatment to go as smoothly as possible.
+When your dentist tells you not to eat crunchy foods or play sports without a mouthguard, it’s not because he doesn’t want you to have any fun — it’s because he wants your braces treatment to go as smoothly as possible.
 Listening to your doctor and following his or her instructions will mean less time in the orthodontist chair and more time enjoying your life.
 So do what your orthodontist says and your treatment will be over before you know it.

 Avoiding Damage to Your Braces

 Speaking of crunchy foods and mouthguards, any damage to your braces can cause setbacks in your orthodontic treatment.
 For people with braces, that means avoiding crunchy, sticky or chewy foods, and any foods you have to bite into (like apples or raw carrots), and wearing a mouthguard for any contact sports.
 For those with Invisalign, this means taking care of your aligners and only washing them in lukewarm water, since hot water can warp the plastic.

 If you want to stay on track with your Invisalign treatment, follow these simple steps to ensure your treatment doesn't last longer than it needs to.

 Keep Your Appointments to Speed Up Invisalign Results